MSPCA-Angell Headquarters

 Possible Conflicts and Solutions

-Generally, coyotes are extremely shy and avoid contact with humans.
+Generally, coyotes are shy and avoid contact with humans.
 In urban and suburban areas, however, coyote may be less likely to fear people and more likely to associate them with an easy, dependable food source.
 Some have been known to come up to the doors of homes if food is regularly present.
 If you live in an area where there are coyote, it is important to supervise children and pets when they are outside.
 Make sure you are not inadvertently attracting coyotes by leaving out open trash containers, feeding pets outside, or leaving spilled bird seed on the ground, which can attract small rodents that then can attract coyotes.
+Learn more

 Public Health